Quality matters when it comes to NDIS reporting

 Why good reporting matters

-An effective, comprehensive and responsive report can not only impact the outcome of an NDIS application, but determine what supports a participant will be able to acquire, and what kind of therapy program they will be able to access.
+An effective, comprehensive and responsive report can not only impact the outcome of an NDIS application, but also has the potential to determine what supports you will be able to acquire, and what kind of therapy program you will be able to access.

 Working with a health professional that will listen to your needs, undertake a thorough assessment and produce an in-depth report in accordance with best report writing practices will increase the likelihood of achieving an optimal outcome.

-Our clinicians take NDIS reporting very seriously, utilising well-developed and tested report templates that clearly address the purpose and need of each report, as well as implementing strict quality control measures to ensure best practice.
+Because we understand the life-changing potential of accessing NDIS funding, our clinicians take NDIS reporting very seriously.
+We utilise well-developed and tested report templates that clearly address the purpose and need of each report, as well as implementing strict quality control measures to ensure best practice.

 If you would like more information on NDIS reporting or need assistance with an NDIS assessment you can speak with one of our dedicated Service Coordinators on 1300 729 190 or email firstname.lastname@example.org.